 The Quiet Period Duration field is set to the duration of the quiet time period, in units of 32 μs, that is no larger than the value indicated in the Quiet Period Interval subtype field of the Quiet Time Period Request subtype sent by the requester HE STA.

-The Service Specific Identifier field indicates a specified peer-to-peer operationnot recommended , and the HE STA supporting it can transmit frames.
+The Service Specific Identifier field indicates a specified peer-to-peer operation (CID 12566) for which participating HE STAs may transmit frames during the quiet time period.
+Other transmissions are not recommended during the period.
 Value for the Service Specific Identifier field contains an identifier assigned by the peer-to-peer operation.

 9.4.2.242.3 Quiet Time Period Request The Quiet Time Period Request subtype defines a periodic sequence of quiet time periods that the requester HE STA requests the responder HE AP to schedule.